-The Thank You competition run with our partner *Never Such Innocence, is open to people aged 9-16 years old who would like to say thank you to the First World War generation.
-You are invited to submit a poem, song or piece of art that expresses your personal thank you to the people who made such a huge impact on today’s world.
-There are some great prizes up for grabs and you may even have a chance to feature in the Legion’s famous events, such as the Festival of Remembrance at the Royal Albert Hall, attended by Her Majesty The Queen and members of the Royal Family.
+The Thank You competition in partnership with Never Such Innocence, is open to people aged 9-16 years old who would like to say thank you to the First World War generation.
+Creativity is key so whether that’s through a song, a piece of art or possibly a poem is up to you.
+There are some great prizes up for grabs and the lucky winner may get the chance to feature in one of the Legion’s famous events, such as the Festival of Remembrance at the Royal Albert Hall, attended by Her Majesty The Queen.

 Every entrant will also receive a Certificate of Commendation for taking part.
 More details on the Thank You movement and how to enter the competition may be found below.